Resources · Chargeback Defense

 Best Practices

-You do not need a giant fraud department to reduce chargebacks.
+You don't need a giant fraud department to reduce chargebacks.
 A few strong habits can make a big difference in keeping disputes under control.

 A practical chargeback prevention routine: